openstack/grenade/README.md

 Grenade includes ``devstack.start.localrc`` for DevStack that is used to customize its behaviour for use with Grenade.
-By default ``setup-grenade`` will set HOST_IP and DEST when copying it ti the Grenade DevStack direcotry.
+By default ``setup-grenade`` will set HOST_IP and DEST when copying it to the Grenade DevStack direcotry.

 # Start An Upgrade Test